sobkulir/mulroute/README.md

 # Mulroute
 Mulroute is a multi destination IPv4/IPv6 traceroute for OS X and Linux.
 You can specify hosts as operands or write them to the standard input (whitespace separated).
-Application uses raw sockets so it needs to be run in a privilidged mode.
+Application uses raw sockets so it needs to be run in a privileged mode.
 **Warning**: IPv6 version has not been fully tested yet.

 ## Getting started